ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## No specifications

-Alice and Barbara don't use specifications, at least that's what they told me.
-All that overhead was too much work and unpleasant to boot.
-It might be necessary for a large bureaucratic company, or useful at NASA or a large bank where the stakes are really high, but they are a small startup and flying by the seat of their pants so they don't need or use any specifications.

-I asked Barbara to show me the last function she had written.
-Then I asked her what it did.

-"It calculates the distance between the user's eyes."

-I asked Alice what the application they were working on does.

-"It rates your funny-face making skills relative to your friends."

-Alice and Barbara did have specifications.
-Barbara knew what her function was supposed to do.
-Alice knew what the application was supposed to do.
-Those are specifications.
+For a lot of people software specifications have a bad rap.
+They are considered an unpleasant way to add a lot of overhead to development and avoidable unless you are part of a large bureaucracy or somewhere the stakes are exceptionally high, like NASA or a large bank.

-Specifications are unavoidable.
-If you don't know what it does how could you possibly know what to write?
+But specifications are unavoidable.
+If you don't know what a method does how could you possibly know how to write it?
 How would you know when you are done?
+If you don't know what the application is supposed to do, how do you know if it is doing it right?

+## Implicit specifications

 When a specification is not completely captured or communicated I call it an implicit specification.

-## Implicit specifications

 An implicit specification is any specification that doesn't exist outside of someone's head.

 Implicit specifications have a lot of upsides.
 They are very easy to create, springing into existence with no little or no effort.
 They are equally easy to change, as fluid as thought itself.

-This flexibility is also a downside of implicit specifications.
-When the behavior changes constantly and without warning it is very difficult for users to effectively use the software.
-When the specification changes constantly it's difficult to write code that meets the specification; you are trying to hit a moving target.
+This flexibility is also the downside of implicit specifications.
+When the behavior changes constantly and without warning it is very difficult to effectively use the software.
+When the specification changes constantly it's difficult to write code that meets the it; you are trying to hit a moving target.

-Complex or confusing specifications exasperate the problems.
-When implicit, they change for no other reason than it is not possible to maintain them completely in working memory.
+Large, complicated, or confusing specifications exasperate the problem.
+When implicit, these specifications change for no other reason than it is not possible to maintain them completely in working memory.

 Keeping specifications implicit also makes it easy to overlook problems such as ambiguity, incompleteness, or inconsistency.